SamZorSec/Itead_Sonoff/README.md

 ## Steps
 - Connect the Sonoff to a FTDI adapter and hold down the button, while powering it (programing mode)
-- Upload the firmware with the Arduino IDE
+- Upload the firmware with the Arduino IDE (use the settings below)
 - Connect to the new Wi-Fi AP and memorize its name (1)
 - Select `Configure WiFi`(2)
 - Choose your network (3) and enter your MQTT username, password, broker IP address and broker port (4)